-Under the terms of its credit agreement, Magellan has an operating credit facility, expiring on May 26, 2006, and extendable to May 26, 2007, with a maximum credit facility of \$155 million.
-Amounts drawn under this facility bear interest at the bankers' acceptance or LIBOR rates plus 1.0%.
+Under the terms of its credit agreement, the Corporation has an operating credit facility, expiring on May 25, 2007, and extendable for unlimited one-year renewal options, with a maximum credit facility of \$155,000,000.
+Amounts drawn under this facility bear interest at the bankers' acceptance or LIBOR rates plus 0.875%.
 The credit facility is fully guaranteed by Mr. Edwards.
-Mr. Edwards receives a fee of 0.1% per annum of the maximum credit facility (\$155,000 per year) as compensation for this guarantee.
+Mr. Edwards receives a fee of 0.1% per annum of the maximum credit facility as compensation for this guarantee.
 Mr. Edwards declared the nature and extent of his interest in the transaction and did not vote on the resolutions of the directors authorizing the transaction.
+On March 30, 2007, the Corporation renewed its operating credit facility with its existing lenders.
+Under the terms of the renewed agreement, the maximum amount available under the operating credit facility was increased by \$20,000,000 to \$175,000,000 with a maturity date of May 24, 2008.
+The facility is extendable for unlimited one-year renewal periods and continues to be fully guaranteed by the Chairman of the Board of the Corporation.

-During the year, the Corporation sold receivables to a company with a common director, Larry Moeller, in the amount of \$15,063,000 (\$14,700,000 in 2004), for a discount of \$131,000 (\$184,000 in 2004).
-Included in this balance, as at December 31, 2005, is a reserve of \$592,000 (\$516,000 in 2004).
+During the year, the Corporation sold receivables to a company with a common director, Larry Moeller, in the amount of \$62,454,672 (\$15,063,000 in 2005), for a discount of \$580,048 (\$131,000 in 2005).
+Included in this balance, as at December 31, 2006, is a reserve of \$895,013 (\$592,000 in 2005).
 All these sales were made at market rates.
 Mr. Moeller declared the nature and extent of his interest in the transactions and did not vote on the resolutions of the directors in respect of the transactions.
-For additional information see note 14 - Supplementary Information to the Corporation's audited financial statements for the year ended December 31, 2005 which have been filed on SEDAR at www.sedar.com under the heading "audited annual financial statements".
+For additional information see note 12 - Supplementary Information to the Corporation's consolidated financial statements for the year ended December 31, 2006 which have been filed on SEDAR at www.sedar.com.
 Upon request the Corporation will provide a copy thereof free of charge to any securityholder of the Corporation.
-This document may be obtained from SEDAR at www.sedar.com.